vega/vega-lite/site/docs/composition/concat.md

 ## Resolve

-The default [resolutions](resolve.html) for concatenation are independent scales, axes, and legends.
+The default [resolutions](resolve.html) for concatenation are independent scales and axes for positional channels and shared scales and legends for all other channels.
+Currently, Vega-Lite does not support shared axes for concatenated views.